How Many Credits Do You Need to Pass Unisa?

 A teaching degree at Unisa is a comprehensive qualification that allows qualified teachers to teach grades 7 to 10.
 Teaching at this stage involves the integration of academic-related subjects and educational subjects for the preparation of educators to undergo Senior Phase Further Education and Training Teaching.
 The qualification is known as Bachelor of Education or B Ed.

-B Ed training aims to prepare the students for a multitude of careers and further study.
+B Ed training aims to prep are the students for a multitude of careers and further study.
 It is designed to consolidate an integrated teaching approach by offering practical, disciplinary, situational, and pedagogical knowledge.
 It also helps the teachers gain a practical understanding of learning and teaching in diverse backgrounds of South African schools concerning practice and policy, subject specialization, and educational theory.

 A teaching degree at Unisa is comprehensive, which makes it more demanding than other degrees.
 This qualification consists of 480 credits which are equivalent to 40 modules.
 Before you choose this program, make sure you have enough time and are capable of handling the pressure that comes with your studies.